bill176/StudyNotes/note.md

   - $R$ is an input relation $R(A_1, ..., A_n)$
 - The output is the same relation instance as the input, with the relation name changed to $S$ and attribute names renamed to $(B_1, ..., B_n)$.

-## 3.7 Relational Algebra:: Derived Operators
+## 3.7 Relational Algebra: Derived Operators

 ### Set Intersection
 - Notation: $R_1 \cap R_2$